CNY gets a chance to thaw out

 Any warmups on the way?

-While we can’t promise this will be the last of the significant snow for the season, we can say a thaw is coming for the end of the week with highs in the 40s both Thursday and Friday.
+While we can’t promise our early week snowstorm will be the last of the significant snow for the season, we can say a thaw is coming starting today in the 40s Thursday with a repeat performance Friday.
 These are temperatures are more in line with what we would expect for the middle of March.

+At least for Thursday we are staying dry with a mix of sun and clouds plus there is less wind than the past couple of days.

 Not shamrock flakes, but drops